reeshuffled/reeshuffled.github.io/_posts/2026-03-31-Overhauling-Garden-Search.md

 ---
+description: A look at how I worked over two years to improve content search and discovery interactivity in my digital garden on this site.
 layout: post
-type: article
+links:
+  citations: []
+  external: []
+  internal:
+  - title: Search with SimpleJekyllSearch
+    url: /posts/search-with-simplejekyllsearch
+publish_datetime: '2026-03-31T21:47:46-04:00'
+slug: overhauling-garden-search
+started_at: '2026-03-31 10:46:00'
 tags:
 - IndieWeb/Meta-blogging
 - '2026'
 title: Overhauling Garden Search
-slug: overhauling-garden-search
-description: A look at how I worked over two years to improve content search and discovery interactivity in my digital garden on this site.
-started_at: '2026-03-31 10:46:00'
-publish_datetime: '2026-03-31T21:47:46-04:00'
-links:
-  internal:
-  - url: /posts/search-with-simplejekyllsearch
-    title: Search with SimpleJekyllSearch
-  external: []
+type: article
 ---

 My [Digital Garden](/posts/all), to me, is the ultimate culmination of my blog, so I always wanted it to be visually appealing but also interactive so that people can explore and find interesting information for themselves.